svaksha/Julia.jl/Statistics.md

 ### Optimization
 - [ampl.jl](https://github.com/dpo/ampl.jl) :: Julia interface to the AMPL Solver Library (ASL).
-* JuliaOpt :: is an [umbrella group for Julia-based optimization-related projects](http://juliaopt.org/), with its own [julia-opt mailing list](https://groups.google.com/forum/#!forum/julia-opt) at Google groups.
+- [JuliaOpt](http://juliaopt.org/) :: is an umbrella group for Julia-based optimization-related projects, with its own [julia-opt mailing list](https://groups.google.com/forum/#!forum/julia-opt) at Google groups.
-* BlackBoxOptim.jl :: [is an experimental, work-in-progress global optimization framework](https://github.com/robertfeldt/BlackBoxOptim.jl) for Julia, supporting both multi- and single-objective optimization problems, focused on (meta-)heuristic/stochastic algorithms (DE, PSO, CMA-ES etc).
+- [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl) :: An experimental, work-in-progress global optimization framework for Julia, supporting both multi- and single-objective optimization problems, focused on (meta-)heuristic/stochastic algorithms (DE, PSO, CMA-ES etc).
 * CPLEX.jl :: [The CPLEX.jl package provides an interface for using IBM's CPLEX Optimizer™ from the Julia language](https://github.com/joehuchette/CPLEX.jl).
 You cannot use CPLEX.jl without having purchased and installed a copy of CPLEX Optimizer™ from IBM.
 This package is available free of charge and in no way replaces or alters any functionality of IBM's CPLEX Optimizer product.
 * CUTEst.jl :: [Julia interface for CUTEst](https://github.com/lpoo/CUTEst.jl)
 * CVX.jl :: [is a julia package for disciplined convex programming](https://github.com/madeleineudell/CVX.jl).